Micronesia: Geology

 The majority of the islands in the area are part of a coral atoll.
 Coral atolls begin as coral reefs that grow on the slopes of a central volcano.
 When the volcano sinks back down into the sea, the coral continues to grow, keeping the reef at or above water level.
 One exception is Pohnpei in the Federated States of Micronesia, which still has the central volcano and coral reefs around it.

+Some islands, such as Yap, have a more unusual geological history: rather than just being young volcanic sediment, they consist of uplifted volcanic and metamorphic rocks that were deformed and thrust upward during tectonic movement involving the Yap Trench and surrounding plate boundaries.

 Fauna

 The Yap Islands host a number of endemic bird species, including the Yap monarch and the Olive white-eye, in addition to four other restricted-range bird species.
 The endangered Yap flying-fox, though often considered a subspecies of the Pelew flying fox or the Mariana fruit bat, is also endemic to Yap.